Chase Claypool Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 - In his four matchups against the Browns, Claypool's 69.8 receiving yards average is 16.3 more than his over/under for Monday's game (53.5).

-- In four matchups versus the Browns, Claypool has had a TD catch, including multiple scores in one game.
+- Claypool, in four matchups, had a touchdown catch twice.
+And he had multiple TDs in one of those two games.

-- The 230.2 yards per game the Browns are giving up through the air makes them the NFL's eighth-ranked pass defense.
+- The 230.2 passing yards the Browns give up per game makes them the NFL's eighth-ranked pass defense this season.

-- The Browns have given up 27 touchdowns through the air (1.8 per game).
-They are 26th in the league in that category.
+- With 27 passing TDs allowed this year, the Browns defense is ranked 26th in the league.

 Recent Performances